home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 All future integratons with discoverable config flows should be required to set an unique id during discovery.

-All existing integrations should be reviewed for possible ways to improve identification during discovery config flow.
+All existing integrations with discoverable config flows should be reviewed for possible ways to improve identification  during discovery.
 A whitelist could be developed to allow existing integrations to remain functional under new requirements.

 If a unique id can sometimes not be available such as older devices lack identifiers in zeroconf/ssdp/etc then the device should be prevented from being shown to user.